 The three stopped and looked up at the ceiling.

-Avera smiled.
-“This should be good then,” and picked up the rocket launcher again.
+Avera smiled, “this should be good,” picking up the rocket launcher again.

 “You probably want to leave that behind,” Vicky said.